su2118/su2118/README.md

 📖 **Certification:**
 - HyperionDev Data Science Bootcamp UK
   **(Ranked 7 out of 978students)**

-🔍 **Actively seeking entry-level opportunities** 💼
-I took a career break due to visa-related issues.
-During this time, I kept my skills current by working on personal projects, contributing to open source, and staying updated on industry trends.
-I’m now fully available and eager to apply my knowledge in a professional setting.

-💡 **Currently sharpening my programming skills** to re-enter the workforce with a focus on contributing to impactful projects.
+💡 **Currently sharpening my programming skills** in C# and SQL

-🔭 **I’m currently working on** [real time chat app with users and chat rooms](https://github.com/su2118/ChatApp)
+🔭 **I’m currently working on** [Text-Based Adventure Game](https://github.com/su2118/AdventureGame)

 ### Future Goals
 - Expand my expertise in AI and machine learning by exploring advanced neural network architectures.
 - Contribute to impactful open-source projects in AI and web development.
-- Grow into a full-stack developer role with a focus on scalable and user-friendly applications.
+- Grow into a mid-level developer role with a focus on scalable and user-friendly applications.

 📫 How to reach me : **htetsusan.mdy@gmail.com**